austinjung/python-microservices/README.md

 2. /download
     - Retrieves and downloads a single file, using the filename as the key.

-3. We will be looking at understanding of web services fundamentals, including usage of appropriate error response — you should force a failure condition to demonstrate.
-We will also be looking more broadly at Python code structure, layout, and other best practices.
-Feel free to incorporate whatever else you feel appropriate and feasible.
-Finally, please provide a way to install dependencies and run/test the app.
+3. We will be looking at understanding of web services fundamentals, including usage of appropriate error response.
+    — You should force a failure condition to demonstrate.

+4. We will also be looking more broadly at Python code structure, layout, and other best practices.

+5. Feel free to incorporate whatever else you feel appropriate and feasible.

+6. Finally, please provide a way to install dependencies and run/test the app.

 ## Design